radobaychev/ArnoldBot/README.md

 “!help”

 “Failure is not an option.
-Everyone has to scceed.”
+Everyone has to succeed.”

 “GET TO THE CHOPPA”